hapax/hapax.github.io/assets/teaching.md

 	</figure>

 What happens if we shift the purple line (without tilting) up or down?
-There will be two points at which it *just touches* (is tangent to) the curve.
+In this example, there are two shifts where the line *just touches* (is tangent to) the curve.

 <figure>